At long last, Dodgers ace Kershaw pitches in World Series

 At 29, Kershaw could walk away after this Series and head straight to Cooperstown.
 He's 144-64 with a 2.36 ERA overall after going 18-4 with a 2.31 ERA this year.

-"All the individual stuff is great, but at the end of the day I just want to win a World Series," he said, adding with a smile, "If we win, I might retire, so I might just call it a career."
+"All the individual stuff is great, but at the end of the day I just want to win a World Series," he said last week, adding with a smile, "If we win, I might retire, so I might just call it a career."

 More AP baseball: https://apnews.com/tag/MLBbaseball